jcatterton/jcatterton/README.md

 I am always looking for new opportunities to learn and expand my skillset.
 Currently, I have been working on a side project of turning an old desktop into a functioning webserver so that I can host my own services.
 It has been a fun challenge, and has helped me learn more about containerization, deployment, networking, and microservices, and has been a great opportunity to improve my development skills.
+Another one of my projects, GoNEAT, is a Golang implementation of a machine learning algorithm known as Neuroevolution of Augmenting Topologies (NEAT).
+This library can be used by other Go projects to easily incorporate NEAT.
+I used a Go clone of Flappy Bird and a top-down driving simulator for testing.
+I intend to improve the efficiency of the algorithm so that it can take on more complicated tasks and learn more efficiently.

 <!---
 jcatterton/jcatterton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.